decentraland/old-documentation/_posts/sdk-reference/2018-01-01-SDK-Overview.md

 ### What are scenes?

 **Scenes** in Decentraland are the collections of 3D objects, textures, and audio rendered on one or more LAND parcels.
 Scenes can be:
-* **Static** - containing only 3D objects and audio
-* **Locally-run scenes** - or dynamic, singleplayer scenes built using the SDK that allow a single player to interact with content in the scene.
+* **Dynamic scenes (single player)**  singleplayer scenes built using the SDK that allow a single player to interact with content in the scene.
 The script is run on a web worker.
-* **Remotely-run scenes** - or dynamic, multiplayer scenes executing the script on a remote server to make it easier to have more than one player interacting with the content and other users in the scene.
+* **Dynamic scenes (multiplayer)** - multiplayer scenes executing the script on a remote server to make it easier to have more than one player interacting with the content and other users in the scene.
 The server connects with the clients through a WebSockets interface.
+* **Static** - containing only 3D objects and audio

 Scenes are created in “projects” using the CLI.